-Information about Day cruise to Dendera temple, tours and Online Booking
+Day cruise to Dendera temple, tours, prices, booking

 Day cruise to Dendera temple will include a visit to Dendera complex by boat.
 In fact, the day cruise to Dendera temple will let you enjoy the sights of the lush Nile Valley.
 Moreover, you will enjoy the the ancient temple.
 Day cruise to Dendera temple done by a motor boat such as Lotus Boat.
 It also done by a Felucca from Luxor, North to the site of the temple.
 In fact, the trip is approximately 60 km.
 The timing depends on whether you take a motorized boat or a Felucca and on sailing conditions.
 It is a lovely way to see the Nile up close and to visit one of Egypt’s best preserved temples.